niftylettuce/giggity/Readme.md

 # giggity <sup>:running:</sup>

-Hes's Quagmire!
+He's Quagmire!
 Quagmire!
 You never really know what he's gonna do next (on your CLI)!

 ```bash
 npm install -g giggity